27Saumya/27Saumya/README.md

 • You can contact me on *Discord*, My username is: `27Saumya#9303`

-• You can also contact me on my mail ✉️, My Email is: `patelsaumya767@gmail.com`
+• You can also contact me on my mail ✉️, My email is: `patelsaumya767@gmail.com`